JakeSteam/blog-personal/_drafts/2023-06-05-analysing-netflix-viewing-history.md

 ## Technical

+As always when I make these spreadsheets, I end up having to learn plenty of new things.
+Here's a few of the more useful techniques, I'm sure I'll be needing them for the next analysis!

 ### Adding counts to table headers

 This is a small addition, but adding a row count to the table header adds a bit of utility to a usually redundant title cell: